-The STEP Clinic uses a multidisciplinary approach dedicated to addressing muscle tone issues in children.
+The STEP Clinic uses an interprofessional approach dedicated to addressing the following issues in children:

-Our team consists of a developmental pediatrician, pediatric physical and occupational therapists, and the clinic nurse.
-The purpose of the clinic is to determine whether or not a patient would benefit from treatment to address their muscle tone issues.
-The most common treatment interventions include oral medications, intramuscular Botox® injections, selective dorsal rhizotomy, intrathecal baclofen pump, deep brain stimulator, and serial casting or other therapies.
-Surgical referrals for intrathecal baclofen pump placement, selective dorsal rhizotomy, deep brain stimulator, or orthopedic surgery are made when necessary.
-Our team works together to create the most optimal treatment plan possible for each child.
+Our team consists of physicians, nurse practitioners, therapists, and the clinic nurse.
+The purpose of the clinic is to assess, treat, and plan for patients with motor delays and motor control issues.
+The most common treatment interventions include oral medications, intramuscular injections, selective dorsal rhizotomy, intrathecal baclofen pump, deep brain stimilation, serial casting, and other therapies.
+Referrals to other specialists are made when helpful.
+The team works together with the family to create the most optimal treatment plan possible for each child.

 © 2014 Monroe Carell Jr. Children's Hospital at Vanderbilt